w3c/smufl/markdown/implementation_notes/metronome_marks.md

-This range is most useful in fonts intended for text-based applications, with metrics that are compatible for mixing musical symbols with text.
+This range is intended for mixing music symbols with text.
+Its metrics and glyph registrations should follow the guidelines for fonts intended for text-based applications, even in fonts that are themselves primarily intended for use in scoring applications.

 These precomposed notes may be used for displaying metronome marks and simple metric modulations.
 More complex metric modulations and *l’istesso tempo* directions may be drawn using these characters in